imyujin030/ICT_project/README.md

 ## 1. Project Overview

-**CLOSET.KR** is a smart inventory and order management system designed for a small fashion e-commerce warehouse.
+**The project** is a smart inventory and order management system designed for a small fashion e-commerce warehouse.
 It solves a critical real-world problem: when stock runs out, orders are automatically cancelled — causing permanent revenue loss.

 This system prevents that by:
 - Tracking stock in **real time** per SKU